 Here is our ultimate 3-day itinerary with our highlights of what to do in Bangkok.
-It is a combination of the typical can’t miss tourist sites of Bangkok, but also some corky and off-the-beaten-track places that you will not find in the tourist guides.
-If you have less than three days to spend in this big city, feel free to choose parts of this itinerary and mix it up as it suits you best.
+It combines the typical must-sees tourist sights of Bangkok with some corky and off-the-beaten-track places and sights you will not find in the tourist guides.

 1. Chao Phraya River